 The recoverable amount of the cash-generating units were determined based on Value-in-Use (VIU) and Fair Value Less Cost to Sell (FVLCTS).
 VIU calculations were determined using cash flow projections from financial budgets approved by the Group's senior management covering a three year period.
 The discount rate applied to cash flow projections represent the cost of capital adjusted for an appropriate risk premium for these cash-generating units.
-For FVLCTS calculations, the Comparable Companies Multiple (CCM) method was used, whereby the price to book value (P/B) multiple of the listed Islamic banks operating units were assessed to ensure reasonableness of the VIU and FVLCTS and resulting adjustment, if any, is recorded in the consolidated income statement.
+For FVLCTS calculations, the Comparable Companies Multiple (CCM) method was used, whereby the price to book value (P/B) multiple of the listed Islamic banks operating in the region was considered.
+The key assumptions used in estimating the recoverable amounts of cash-generating units were assessed to ensure reasonableness of the VIU and FVLCTS and resulting adjustment, if any, is recorded in the consolidated income statement.

-17 CUSTOMERS' CURRENT ACCOUNTS
+17. CUSTOMERS' CURRENT ACCOUNTS